 For some time, there was no obvious place where people could be resettled.
 Eventually, at extortionate cost, the Cambodian government offered to resettle people, but only if they came voluntarily.
 This offer came with a $40 million resettlement.
 As Cambodia is a poor country where prospects of integration are low, very few people have taken up this offer, and even fewer have remained in Cambodia.

 In November 2016, the Australian Government managed to negotiate a deal with the US government to resettle up to 1,250 refugees on Nauru and PNG.
 However, the US would effectively reassess all claims and prioritise the ‘most vulnerable’, indicating that women and families would come first.
-This process has now been going for another two years, and there are questions about what will happen to those who are not resettled.
+This process has now been going for over three years, and there are questions about what will happen to those who are not resettled.
 Very little is known about the process used by the US officials and how cases are prioritised and selected, although there are concerns that harsher US immigration policies will also affect the processing of claims from Nauru and PNG.

 In 2018, as people’s health became more and more critical, the pace of transfers increased.
 This was in part due to the efforts of lawyers who brought a series of successful cases to the courts, forcing the government to transfer people.
 In September 2018, the #KidsOffNauru campaign brought the issue to greater political prominence, encouraging the government to speed up the transfers from Nauru, especially of children.
 There have also been a handful of transfers from Papua New Guinea, although the serious issues there have been much less visible to the public because there are no Australian service providers left on the island.